lewisl9029/toc/README.md

   tocp
   ```

 Let me know if you have suggestions for any aliases for other common tasks.
 Or better yet, make a PR for it yourself!
+(See [vagrant-provision.sh](https://github.com/lewisl9029/toc/blob/master/vagrant-provision.sh))

 ## Continous Integration